Efficient representation and approximation of model predictive control laws via deep learning: Approximate explicit MPC based on deep learning

 \subsection{Statistical verification}

-Computing the control invariant set required by the feasibility recovery strategy described in the previous subsection can be very challenging.
-Furthermore, it is often the case that the model~\eqref{eq:LTI} used for the design of the controller is just an approximation of the real system.
+The feasibility recovery strategy described in the previous subsection requires the computation of the control invariant set~\cite{Mirko2017}.
+But applying this strategy corresponds to solving an additional optimization problem~\eqref{eq:projection} in the control loop when an approximate controller provides an infeasible control input.
+Furthermore, it is often the case that the model~\eqref{eq:LTI} used for the design of the controller is just an approximation of the real system which renders the computed control invariant set invalid.
 An actual deployment of the controller requires in that case extensive testing on detailed simulators when they are available~\cite{haesaert2015data},~\cite{fan2017d}.

 Motivated by this fact, we propose the use of data-driven approaches that enable the a-posteriori statistical verification of the closed-loop performance based on trajectories $\tilde{x} = [x_0,\dots,x_{k_{\text{end}}}]^T$ as explored in~\cite{quendlin_2018}.
 The closed-loop dynamics are given by: